 - Milton Hershey: Mr. Hershey had no formal education, which may be one reason he went bankrupt in both Philadelphia and New York City.
 He sold his next company for $1 million, an unheard-of sum in 1900.

 - Henry Ford: He lost two businesses before finally getting it right with the Model T; his first venture, the Detroit Automobile Company, produced only 20 cars.

 - Walt Disney: Mr. Disney started his first film company in 1922.
 After a dispute with a client, the studio was unable to cover its overhead.
 A few years later, Mr. Disney released the first Mickey Mouse cartoon, which substantially revived his film career.

-For a free consultation with attorneys who can help you get back on track, contact our office.
+For a free consultation with attorneys who can help you get back on track, contact our office in Melbourne, Florida.